-- API Guideline 13 and EMI Guideline 13 set out the information and documentation which is required in relation to the applicant's security policy.
-The security policy must include a detailed risk assessment of the services to be provided (including risks of fraud) and the mitigation measures to protect users from the risks identified.
+- documentation which is required in relation to the applicant's security policy.
+The security policy must include a detailed risk assessment of the services to be provided (including-risks of fraud) and the mitigation measures to protect users from the risks identified.
 It must also describe how applicants will maintain the security of e-money and payment processes, including customer authentication procedures (see Chapter 20 Authentication).
 Applicants should additionally include a description of the IT systems and the security measures that govern access to these systems.
 As part of the information required under EBA Guideline 13.1 we would expect the security policy to take into account the security of data at rest and in transit.
-If the data is held off-site by a third party, we would expect details on how it is encrypted and regular due diligence carried out. - Applicants should also demonstrate how they will comply with their obligation under regulation 98(1) of the PSRs 2017 (management of operational and security risk).
-Applicants may wish to consider the use of security training, accreditation and/or certification to support their application (in particular government-backed schemes, e.g. Cyber Essentials, a security certification scheme that sets out a baseline of cyber security for organisations). - 3.77 More information on security can be found in Chapter 18 Operational and security risks.
+If the data is held off-site by a third party, we would expect details on how it is encrypted and regular due diligence carried out. - 3.7876 Applicants should also demonstrate how they will comply with their obligation under regulation 98(1) of the PSRs 2017 (management of operational and security risk).
+Applicants may wish to consider the use of security training, accreditation and/or certification to support their application (in particular government-backed schemes, e.g. Cyber Essentials, a security certification scheme that sets out a baseline of cyber security for organisations).
+10 - 3.79 More information on security can be found in Chapter 18 Operational and security risks.